soundpress/RulesOfNYC/docs/c26/index.rst

          i.
 The enrollee provides written notice to the office and site contact list at least fifteen days in advance of the termination; and

          ii.
 At the time of termination, as determined by the office, the site is in no worse condition, from an environmental and public health perspective, than before the applicant entered into the City voluntary cleanup agreement.
-The enrollee may seek dispute resolution within fifteen days of the effective date of the notice of determination by the office, as provided in section 43-1410(d).
+The enrollee may seek dispute resolution within fifteen days of the effective date of the notice of determination by the office, as provided in 43 RCNY § 43-1410(d).

       B. Termination of the agreement by the office.
 The Office may terminate the City voluntary cleanup agreement for cause, including, but not limited to, if the enrollee or the site is no longer eligible for the City voluntary cleanup program, the enrollee provided information or made statements that are materially inaccurate or incomplete, or the enrollee failed to substantially comply with the agreement's terms and conditions, including, without limitation, the failure to initiate, proceed with, or complete the remedial program in accordance with its schedule.